hyalen-caldeira/inauth/README.md

 Requirements
 ============
 ### Task 1) ###
-Make the existing application runnable.
-We recommend you to use spring-boot for it, but you can use anything you want in order to make the server up and running and ready to receive the HTTP requests.
+I've been using spring-boot to make the server up, runnable and ready to receive HTTP requests.
 The server should be started on port 8088.

 ### Task 2) ###
-The existing Micro Service to fetch order and product information has been provided for you.
-Your goal is to add a new generic `Search REST API` to retrieve all relevant information matching the following criteria:
+Besides the Micro Service to fetch order and product information, I've also added a new generic `Search REST API` to retrieve all relevant information matching the following criteria:

 #### Criteria 1: Filter all the orders which are shipped. ####
  * This search criteria should be applied on the `status` column of the `orders` table.